magarshak/Brain-Games-Project/README.md

 [![asciicast](https://asciinema.org/a/2QiDnncszr6KkKknDgXK4IkW4.svg)](https://asciinema.org/a/2QiDnncszr6KkKknDgXK4IkW4)

 ## Game 2 - Brain Calc
 The Calculator game.
-The essence of the game is as follows: the user is shown a random mathematical expression, for example 35 + 16, which needs to be calculated and written down the correct answer.
+The essence of the game is as follows: the player is shown a random mathematical expression, for example 35 + 16, which needs to be calculated and written down the correct answer.

 Start the game:
 ``